GregoireHebert/docusign-bundle/.github/CONTRIBUTING.md

 The [WebProfilerBundle](https://symfony.com/web-profiler-bundle) is available at http://localhost:8000/_profiler/.

-## List of embedded documents
+## List of documents

-To access the list of embedded documents, you'll need to login as `admin:4dm1n`: http://localhost:8000/embedded.
+To access the list of documents, you'll need to login as `admin:4dm1n` on http://localhost:8000/.

 ## Running tests